-Capital gains refer to the profits earned from the sale of a capital asset, such as stocks, bonds, real estate, or other investments.
-The capital gain is calculated by subtracting the cost of the asset (known as the “basis”) from the sales price.
+Capital gains are the profits earned from the sale of a capital asset, including stocks, bonds, real estate, or other investments.
+You can calculate the capital gain by subtracting the cost of the asset (known as the “basis”) from the sales price.
 Let’s dive deeper into capital gains, specifically for commercial real estate.

 The low-down on capital gains

 For example, if you purchased a stock for $1,000 and sold it for $1,500, your capital gain would be $500.
-This gain is considered taxable income and must be reported on your income tax return.
+This gain is taxable income, meaning you must report it on your income tax return.

 Capital gains are typically subject to different tax rates than ordinary income, depending on the holding period of the asset.
-Assets held for more than a year are generally subject to lower tax rates than assets held for a shorter period of time.
+Assets held for more than a year are generally subject to lower tax rates.
 The tax rate on long-term capital gains varies depending on your income level and can range from 0% to 20%.

 Commercial Real Estate Capital Gains

-In commercial real estate, capital gains refer to the profits earned from the sale of a property that was held as an investment.
-The capital gain is calculated by subtracting the adjusted basis of the property from the sales price.
+In commercial real estate, capital gains refer to the profits earned from the sale of a property held as an investment.
+You can calculate the capital gain by subtracting the adjusted basis of the property from the sales price.

-The adjusted basis takes into account any improvements made to the property over the holding period, as well as any depreciation taken on the property.
-The basis is typically adjusted upwards by the cost of any improvements made to the property, and downwards by any depreciation taken.
+The adjusted basis takes into account any improvements or depreciations on the property over the holding period.
+Adjust the basis upwards by the cost of any improvements made to the property, and downwards by any depreciation taken.

-For example, if an investor purchases a commercial property for $1 million, makes $200,000 in improvements to the property, and sells it for $1.5 million after holding it for 5 years, the investor’s capital gain would be $300,000 ($1.5 million sales price – $1.2 million adjusted basis).
+For example, say an investor purchases a commercial property for $1 million.
+If they make $200,000 in improvements to the property, and sells it for $1.5 million after holding it for 5 years, the investor’s capital gain comes out to $300,000 ($1.5 million sales price – $1.2 million adjusted basis).

-Capital gains on commercial real estate investments are subject to taxation at the long-term capital gains tax rate, which can range from 0% to 20% depending on the investor’s income level and the length of time the property was held.
-Additionally, certain tax deductions and strategies may be used to minimize the amount of capital gains tax owed on the sale of a commercial property.
+Capital gains on commercial real estate investments are subject to taxation at the long-term capital gains tax rate.
+This rate ranges from 0% to 20% depending on the investor’s income level and the length of time they held the property.
+Certain tax deductions and strategies may minimize the capital gains tax owed on the sale of a commercial property.

 Types of Capital Gains Taxes